aphTu/CS-Sample_2/README.md

 # Reading students data and sort them
 ## Features:
-App read the student name, id, and score in specific subject -app can:
+App read the student name, id, and score in specific subject app can:
-  -sort student in ascending order
+    sort student in ascending order
-  -show the average of each subject
+    show the average of each subject
-  -show c++ score in descending order
+    show c++ score in descending order
-  -show top three student of c++ and java
+    show top three student of c++ and java

 <br><br>